Clontarf Swim - General Policies

 The term of tuition for each pupil lasts for 10 weeks.

-All swimmers are required to wear an appropriate swim suit, swim hat and to use a pair of goggles.
+All swimmers are required to wear an appropriate swim suit and to use a pair of goggles.

 All beginner swimmers must wear armbands as well as an appropriate swimsuit, swim hat and use a pair of goggles.